-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the statement of net position of the Newburgh Community Land Bank (NCLB) as of June 30, 2017, the related statements of revenues, expenses, and changes in net position, and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the NCLB's basic financial statements, and have issued our report thereon dated October 4, 2017.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Newburgh Community Land Bank (NCLB) as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the NCLB's basic financial statements, and have issued our report thereon dated September 27, 2018.
+Our report includes an emphasis of matter paragraph indicating that, as discussed in Note 2 to the financial statements, the financial statements as of June 30, 2017 have been restated to correct a misstatement.
+In summary, Note 2 explains that NCLB recognized \$117,131 of revenue during fiscal year ended June 30, 2017 that was not earned until fiscal year ended June 30, 2018.
+Our opinion is not modified with respect to this matter.